Online Data Collection

 An Affiliate is a company or partnership that is not wholly owned by St Ives plc, but which is part owned or controlled by St Ives plc.

-How we collect information about you.
+How we collect information about you and how we will use it.

 We may collect and information that you provide during your correspondence with us, this could be, but not limited to, one of the following ways: